 Treatment of jing-jin injuries and pain with traditional and modern acupuncture, manual, and exercise therapies.

 - Classical needling methods for treating the jing-jin, including “crack needling,” “short puncture,” “superficial puncture,” hegu puncture, and shu-point/osteal puncture.

-- Gua sha, tui na, cupping, stretching and therapeutic exercises.
+- Gua sha, tui na, cupping, stretching and therapeutic exercises (live class only)

 See the other class in this 2-part series: Myofascial Meridian Pain Yangming and 3 Yin Jing-Jin.